There are lots of different types of ebikes out there to choose from, but one common way to subcategorize them is based on the type of motor they use.

 What is a Hub-Drive Motor?

-Hub-drive motors are a type of electric motor that is incorporated into the hub of your front or rear wheel (or in rare cases, both).
+Hub-drive motors are a type of electric motor that is incorporated into the hub of your front wheel or rear wheel (or in rare cases, both).
 It drives the wheel directly, independently of your bike’s gear system, to propel you forward.
 As we’ll see shortly, this is very different from the way mid-drive motors work.

-Hub motors were the first type of motors found on early electric bikes.
+Hub motors were the first type of motors found on early e bikes.
 They’re relatively simple and inexpensive to produce compared to their mid-drive counterparts.
 As a result, they’re most often found on cheaper ebike models.

 What is a Mid-Drive Motor?